CorsairCat/DCS_A-6E_Intruder_FlightModel/ReadMe.md

 ## Thanks to
 + Silent Eagle for some carrier launch sample
 + JNelson for he provided me a lot of good ideas and help
++ Duke for help in suspension things and some debugging functions

 ## TO-DO List
 > The Query is from 1 very ergent to max later